 “Accordingly, defenders of Catholic opposition to women’s ordination are nonetheless emphatic that recognition of the equality of women implies that women can fulfill precisely the kinds of roles that complementarians would deny them.
 Butler notes the differences between the 1917 and the 1983 Code of Catholic Canon Law.
 In 1917, Catholic married women were considered to be “subject” to their husbands.
 Women were to be seated separately at liturgical services, excluded from the choir, and various church societies.
 Women “religious” were required to travel in pairs.
 Women were not allowed to participate in such activities as diocesan synods.
 In the 1983 Code of Canon Law, “women now have essentially the same juridical status as men in the Catholic Church.”
 Non-ordained women may now participate in diocesan synods, be members of parish councils, serve as diocesan chancellors, teach theology, philosophy, and canon law in seminaries.
 They can, if necessary, fulfill numerous tasks traditionally done by the ordained: they can preach, baptize, officiate at weddings, assist in parish care.”

-So, even the modern anglo-catholic defense of the priesthood as ‘sacrament’ copies a functional mindset (liturgical roles as opposed to relation to God’s presence).
-As Bishop Jones shows with Sydney Anglicanism, even among GAFCON ‘conservatives’ the functional definition has become dominant in as female church roles expand.
+So, even the modern anglo-catholic defense of the priesthood as ‘sacrament’ or in persona basically repeats the functionalist mindset.
+As Bishop Jones shows with Sydney Anglicanism, even among GAFCON ‘conservatives’ the functional definition has become dominant as female church roles expand.
 Of the functional approach, the recently installed Archbishop of Sydney stated,

 “We’ve somehow had an ontological distinction between who a priest is and a lay person or a deacon… the Anglican Church doesn’t hold to that view, I certainly do not hold to that view … it’s not an ontological, it’s a functional distinction.
 The functional distinction is that you are given an office of responsibility with regard to that.'”

-Returning to our history of Altar service, Brian Marsh’s manuscript, Saints and Buccaneers, picks up from ECUSA’s 1976 Minneapolis Convention where the advocates of women priests finally triumphed.
+Returning to our history of Altar service, Brian Marsh’s manuscript, Saints and Buccaneers, describes how women priests emerged from the conquest of lesser roles until the ECUSA’s 1976 Minneapolis Convention finally triumphed.
 He recollects,

 “While the liturgical battles were being waged, the question of the ordination of women to the priesthood was, for the first time, given serious consideration.
 The conventions of 1964-76 gradually opened the door to greater female participation.
 In 1964, for example, deaconesses were permitted to conduct marriages; in 1967, women were permitted to serve as lay readers and as deputies to the General Convention.
 The state was set, by the early 1970’s, for a move to ordain women to the priesthood.” p.
 9. Saints and Buccaneers.
 2001

-A sardonic question arises: why fumigate about Minneapolis when the practice for women priests was already paved with female lay readers, at least ten-years prior?
+A sardonic question arises: why fumigate about Minneapolis when the practice for women priests was already paved with female lay readers ten-years prior?
 Another continuing cleric, Fr.
-Louis Tarsitano, was less pleased with female altar guilds.
-While not an argument for the Altar, Tarsitano identifies the lay office in relation to the authority implicit in the Bishop.
-Tarsitano seems combine both headship and sacramental views.
+Louis Tarsitano, was less pleased with female altar guilds, yet he does not seem to catch the problem of ontology, defining the relation in terms of the Bishop rather than the Altar.
 Regarding women acolytes, Tarsitano said,

 “We saw, in the previous article, that the offices of reader and acolyte were once separate ‘orders’ in preparation for the parish ministry.
 These offices have been restored to their place in the ministry of deacons, priests, and bishops.
 Today, a reader, usually called a ‘lay reader’, is appointed by the bishop on the advice of the parish priest, after training and examination.
 Acolytes are appointed and trained by the priests or bishop as they assist at the altar.